wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Frequently Asked Questions ==

+= What is frequently bought together? =
+Frequently Bought Together typically refers to a carefully selected group of products aimed at increasing revenue for a woocommerce store.
+This feature is commonly used for upselling or cross-selling items, rather than simply showcasing products that are frequently purchased together.

+= What Is Cross Sell? =
+Cross-selling involves promoting related products or services that can fulfill additional needs of the customer.
+Here is a Woocommerce cross sell example, if a customer buys a smartphone, a retailer might suggest accessories like a case or screen protector.
+In financial services, a bank might cross-sell a personal loan to a customer who already has a mortgage.

+= How to add related products in WooCommerce? =
+To add related products to WooCommerce, you can utilize the built-in feature in woocommerce:-

+1. Access the Product Page
+Navigate to your WordPress dashboard.
+Go to Products > All Products and select the product you want to edit.

+2. Add Related Products
+Scroll down to the Product Data section and click on the Linked Products tab.
+> Here, you can add:
+– Up-Sells: Products that are more expensive or of higher quality than the current product.
+– Cross-Sells: Complementary products that customers might want to buy along with the current product.

+= What Is A Bump Offer? =
+A bump offer, also known as an order bump, is an additional product or service presented to customers during the checkout process of an online purchase.
+It typically appears as a checkbox alongside the main product, allowing customers to easily add complementary items to their order just before completing their payment.
+This strategy is designed to increase the average order value by encouraging impulse buys of lower-cost items that enhance the primary purchase.

 = Can I add more templates as per my website design? = Yes, you can add more than one template with different designs and colors.
 In the free version, we have provided two free templates and in the premium version more than 8+ templates have been added, and more are coming soon.
 If you want to make or build your template with us, you can connect to our support team as template designs convert your sale